 It’s getting cold outside, so we have to do what we can to stay as warm as possible inside.
-Don’t be afraid to inspect your furnace every month or two.
+Don’t be afraid to do some furnace maintenance every month or two.
 You could notice something that saves you money or even saves your family from carbon monoxide poisoning.

 #1: Strange Smells

 Furnaces can smell like gas when they first run, but the smell should go away over time.
 If your unit is older, a strong smell can be indicative of a gas leak.
 Have a qualified technician check it out.

 When you inspect your furnace, look for any dark soot buildup.
 If you see this, especially around the ducts coming out from the furnace, then your family could be at risk of carbon monoxide poisoning.
 If this is the case, you shouldn’t delay in asking for help.
 Our hotline is running 24 hours a day, seven days a week at (631) 391-9292.

 #3: Pilot Light Issues